 - The collation of performance review snippets can be anything from: short messages via messaging tools like Whatsup, Slack, Trello, etc to minutes of project progress review meetings, newsprint and online articles, etc

 - Structured performance management, with its long and complex forms, has no place in the modem firm

 - Performance management optimisation has to be deliberately linked to organisation bottom line metrics

 Takeaway: Effective performance management optimisation calls for a completely different type of skills set – perhaps the risk-junkie skill is what firms should be looking out for, in their HR professionals.
-The Z-generation kids won’t work for companies that haven’t re-engineered their performance management paradigm yet very soon, the majority of our employees shall be from the Z-generation
+The Z-generation kids won’t work for companies that haven’t re-engineered their performance management paradigm yet very soon, the majority of our employees shall be of the Z-generation